whs/kyou/docs/widgets.md

 - Never, ever include any external CSS in the page.
 While it does work, it breaks the page preview.
 Please use the stylesheets option for this, or if you can't use `setTimeout` to workaround this problem.
 - Never put a / in front of stylesheet/javascript URL.
 The packaging process does not copy any files that have / prefix.
 - A newline in stylesheet/javascript URL make the engine treating such string as inline script.
+- When running resource file collection pass, the widget's `render()` function is not called.